Governance, productivity and economic development

 At date $1$, the government collects an amount $\tau_{i,1}A_iF_i(k_{i,1})$ from each agent and does the redistribution.
 Since we consider a two-period model, we abstract from R\&D in the second period.

 The amounts $(1-\sum_{i=1}^m\gamma_{i,0}-\gamma_{d,0})T_0$ and $(1- \sum_{i=1} \gamma_{i,1})T_1$ are retained by the government.
-These amounts does not return to the economy, reflecting the presence of corruption.\footnote{Alternatively, we can view the disappeared public resources as governance inefficiency or public transaction costs of government spending.}
+These amounts are not returned to the economy, reflecting the presence of corruption.\footnote{Alternatively, we can view the disappeared public resources as governance inefficiency or public transaction costs of government spending.}

-Let us clarify some notions. \begin{definition}The list $(\tau_{i,t},\gamma_{i,t})_{i=1}^m$ is the redistribution policy of the government at date $t$.
-The amount $\gamma_{d,0}T_0$ represents the government effort in public investment at date $0$.